 Simply the best to restore your body after a demanding ski day.

-The hotel has a Swedish bar, dedicated to the gold medallist’s wife, where you can chat and relax in the evening, a ski room to leave all your sport equipment and two parking lots.
+The hotel has a Swedish bar, dedicated to the gold medallist’s wife, where you can chat and relax in the evening, a ski room to leave all your sports equipment and two parking lots.

 The rooms of Olimpionico Hotel where to stay Dolomites